saqibmir1/zoomershell/README.md

 # zoomershell
-Script that installs zsh, its plugins and deploys my configs.(arch and debian based distros)
+Script that installs zsh, its plugins and deploys my configs.
-### Note: This script is only for arch and arch derivative distros
+### Note: This script is only for arch and ubuntu based distros

 # Features:
 - zsh is default shell